-PHYSICS II – SIMPLE HARMONIC MOTION, LIGHT AND SOUND
+SC4: PHYSICS II – SIMPLE HARMONIC MOTION, LIGHT, AND SOUND

-An introduction to wave theory starting with simple harmonic motion, mechanical waves, sound waves, light waves, traveling and standing waves.
-Doppler effect, geometric and physical optics including reflection, refraction, diffraction and interference are also covered.
+This course is an introduction to wave theory starting with elastic behavior, simple harmonic motion, and mechanical waves, both transverse and longitudinal, as well as traveling and standing waves.
+Sound waves are studied, including three-dimensional waves and Doppler effect.
+The course concludes with an examination of geometric and physical optics including reflection, refraction, mirrors, lenses, diffraction, and interference.
 Two hours of class per week in the second semester.
 Supporting laboratory exercises are conducted in the Science Lab course.

 The structure-property-processing relationships of engineering materials are investigated.
 Emphasis is placed on understanding the general behavior and capabilities of the different types of materials.
 The primary focus of this course is on metals, especially steel.
 Major topics include crystal structures, including crystal imperfections; diffusion in solids; mechanical properties, including tensile, hardness, impact, and fatigue testing; work hardening and annealing; phase equilibrium; and heat treatment, including non-equilibrium transformations such as martensite.
 Other topics include introductory coverage of stainless steel, cast iron, polymers, and composite materials.
 Optimal use of materials in ocean-going systems is stressed.
 Three hours of class per week in the second semester.
 Supporting laboratory exercises are conducted in the Science Lab Course.

-This course supports Physics II and Materials Science by providing hands-on laboratory exercises for both courses.
-While half the class is performing a series of physics experiments dealing with basic wave mechanics, the other half is performing laboratory exercises to address material properties—from crystal structure modeling to microstructure imaging.
-Mechanical properties of materials are also studied.
+This course supports the Physics II and Materials Science courses through related hands-on laboratory exercises.
+While half the class is performing a series of physics experiments, the other half is performing laboratory exercises that explore material properties and behavior.
+Students alternate between the physics laboratory and material science laboratory on a weekly basis.
 Two hours per week during the second semester.

 The fundamentals of ship hydrodynamics are introduced in the context of naval architecture and ocean engineering.
 Conservation of mass and linear momentum and the Navier-Stokes equations are revisited.
 Description of the flow and its visualization are discussed, and the mathematical formulation of continuous flows is presented.
 The use of potential flow in understanding the fundamentals of fluid flow around a ship is included.
 Boundary layer theory is developed in relation to hull forms and lifting surfaces.
-The Flow Channel in the Haeberle Laboratory is used to demonstrate velocity measurement and visualization techniques of the flow around lifting surfaces.
-Vortex dynamics theory is introduced for simplified problems.
 An introduction is made to Computational Fluid Dynamics (CFD) with its assumptions and limitations.
 Unsteady motion and the concept of added mass are introduced, and calculations are carried-out for simple and more complicated shapes.
 Lift and drag topics include NACA foil sections, lifting line theory, Joukowski airfoils, and Glauert’s method for optimum planform.
 Green’s functions are introduced, for simplified potential theory problems.
 Potential theory is further developed for added mass and damping on a circular cylinder.
-Prediction of impact force is presented in terms of von Karman’s impact theory.
 Forces on a column are examined using Morrison’s equation.
-Three hours per week in the second semester.

 These three courses synthesize the course material taken to date—especially in the naval architecture and marine engineering curricula—and represent the capstone sequence of the Webb academic program.
 Both team and individual project work characterize these courses as do analysis and development of presentation skills.